rawitat/gtypist_lessons/programming_quotes.typ

  :a wannabe demon if it tries to sort data from networked people into one or the other :side of some imaginary door, while pretending there is no cost or risk involved.

+*:PHIL_18
+I:Geoffrey Hinton
+S:I have always been convinced that the only way to get artificial intelligence to work :is to do computation in a way similar to the human brain.
+That is the goal I have :been pursuing.
+We are making progress, though we still have lots to learn about how :the brain actually works.

+*:PHIL_19
+I:Howard Aiken
+S:The desire to economize time and mental effort in arithmetical computations, and to :eliminate human liability to error is probably as old as the science of arithmetic :itself.

+*:PHIL_20
+I:Rudy Rucker
+S:A computation is a process that obeys finitely describable rules.

+*:PHIL_21
+I:Stephen Hawking
+S:There is no physical law precluding particles from being organised in ways that :perform even more advanced computations than the arrangements of particles in :human brain.

+*:PHIL_22
+I:Roger Penrose
+S:If you come from mathematics, as I do, you realize that there are many problems, :even classical problems, which cannot be solved by computation alone.

+*:PHIL_23
+I:Martin Rees
+S:Some things, like the orbits of the planets, can be calculated far into the future.
+ :But that's atypical.
+In most contexts, there is a limit.
+Even the most fine-grained :computation can only forecast British weather a few days ahead.
+There are limits to :what can ever be learned about the future, however powerful computers become.

+*:PHIL_24
+I:Orison Swett Marden
+S:The achievements of willpower are almost beyond computation.
+Scarcely anything seems :impossible to the man who can will strongly enough and long enough.

+*:PHIL_25
+I:Seth Lloyd
+S:One of the things that I've been doing recently in my scientific research is to ask
+ :this question: Is the universe actually capable of performing things like digital :computations?

+*:PHIL_26
+I:Seth Lloyd
+S:All physical systems can be thought of as registering and processing information, :and how one wishes to define computation will determine your view of what computation :consists of.

+*:PHIL_27
+I:Rudy Rucker
+S:Lately I've been working to convince myself that everything is a computation.

+*:PHIL_28
+I:Rudy Rucker
+S:If you think of your life as a kind of computation, it's quite abundantly clear that :there's not going to be a final answer and there won't be anything particularly :wonderful about having the computation halt!

+*:PHIL_29
+I:Rudy Rucker
+S:If we suppose that many natural phenomena are in effect computations, the study of :computer science can tell us about the kinds of natural phenomena that can occur.

+*:PHIL_30
+I:David Deutsch
+S:To me quantum computation is a new and deeper and better way to understand the laws :of physics, and hence understanding physical reality as a whole.

+*:PHIL_31
+I:Steven Pinker
+S:I spent 20 years doing research on regular and irregular verbs, not because I'm an :obsessive language lover but because it seemed to me that tey tapped into a :fundamental distinction in language processing, indeed in cognitive processing, :between memory lookup and rule-driven computation.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU